MicrosoftDocs/entra-docs/docs/identity/authentication/concept-system-preferred-multifactor-authentication.md

 System-preferred multifactor authentication (MFA) prompts users to sign in by using the most secure method they registered.
 It's an important security enhancement for users who authenticate by using telecom transports.
-Administrators can enable system-preferred MFA to improve sign-in security and discourage less secure sign-in methods like SMS.
+Administrators can enable system-preferred MFA to improve sign-in security and discourage less secure sign-in methods like Short Message Service (SMS).

 For example, if a user registered both SMS and Microsoft Authenticator push notifications as methods for MFA, system-preferred MFA prompts the user to sign in by using the more secure push notification method.
 The user can still choose to sign in by using another method, but they're first prompted to try the most secure method they registered.